Particle method for the numerical simulation of the path-dependent McKean-Vlasov equation: Proof for the convergence rate of the particle method

-To obtain the precise description of the upper bound of $\|\sup_{s \in [0,T]} |X_s| \|_p$, we will need the following version of Gronwall's lemma.
-We refer to \cite[Lemma {7.3}]{pages2018numerical} for a proof (among many others). \begin{lem}[``\`A la Gronwall'' Lemma] Let $f : [0, T]\rightarrow\mathbb{R}_{+}$ be a Borel, locally bounded and non-decreasing function and let $\psi: [0, T]\rightarrow\mathbb{R}_{+}$ be a non-negative non-decreasing function satisfying
+We will also make use of the following version on Gr\"onwall's lemma, whose proof is given in \cite[Lemma 7.3]{pages2018numerical}, and Theorem \ref{FG} from \cite{fournier2015rate}, which provides a non-asymptotic upper bound of the convergence rate in the Wasserstein distance of the empirical measures of i.i.d. random vectors. \begin{lem}[``\`A la Gronwall" Lemma] Let $f : [0, T]\rightarrow\mathbb{R}_{+}$ be a Borel, locally bounded and non-decreasing function and let $\psi: [0, T]\rightarrow\mathbb{R}_{+}$ be a non-negative non-decreasing function satisfying

 where $A, B$ are two positive real constants.
 Then, for any $t\in[0, T],$ \end{lem}